koketsobogopane/koketsobogopane/README.md

 building pcs, building fpvs, digital illustration.

 🗺️When I am having fun I am either walking my dog or skething anything.
 I would like to adopt new hobbies like reading more personal development books and financial literacy.
-I would also like to explore the world if I was give the chance to learn how technologies are affecting the world and how the world is dealing with this.
+I would also like to explore the world if I was given the chance to learn how technologies are affecting the world and how the world is dealing with this.